 - Or you may just like what I’ve been doing over the years and have the resources to support kiwanja.net so it can carry on doing it, and build on it.
 I continue to do a lot for free.

 There are no doubt many other options.
 I’ve always quite fancied politics, too.
-Or a career in documentary film making.
+Or a career in documentary film making (anyone want to make a film about technology and social innovation?).
 So anything and anywhere are on the table right now.

-For the time being I’ve got 2013 planned out and will continue to write, speak, mentor, travel (a little) and work on Means of Exchange, a project I’m incredibly excited about – and committed to – for the long term.
+For the time being I’m taking a three month sabbatical to bring my iOS and Android coding skills up to speed and to build out a couple of app ideas I’ve had bubbling under for a while.
+I’ll also work on my new book, and work on Means of Exchange, a project I’m incredibly excited about (what’s happening in Greece right now makes it as important as ever).
 I’m in no hurry for the page to turn, and think the right next step is out there somewhere.
-It just might take a few months or more to find it.
+It just might take a few months or so to find it.

 If you have any ideas, would like to chat, or know anyone else who might be interested in talking feel free to share this post with them, or drop me a line.
 I’d love to hear from you.